|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Pronounced: VON HIP-el LIN-do

-Von Hippel-Lindau disease (VHL) is a rare genetic disorder in which some blood vessels grow in an abnormal way and cause tumors in parts of the body that are rich in blood vessels.
+Von Hippel-Lindau disease (VHL) is a rare disorder in which some blood vessels grow in an unusual way.
+This causes tumors in parts of the body that have many blood vessels.

 Risk Factors TOP

 Your risk of VHL is higher if you have other people in your family who have it.

 Symptoms differ in each person.
 It can start at any age, in different organs, and can cause mild to severe problems.